multidots/multicollab/readme.txt

 <li>Threaded comments in the activity center.</li>
 <li>Option to “Hide” comments to focus on publishing</li>
 <li>When you delete a WordPress user, you can assign the deleted user’s comments to other WordPress users.</li>
+<li>Generate a link to a particular comment and share it with other team members.</li>
 </ul>

 Plugin - <a href="https://www.multidots.com/multicollab/?demo=start" target="_blank">LIVE DEMO</a>